rgwch/no-bling-blog/readme.md

 Then, navigate to `http://localhost:8082`

 Note: on first start, there will be an Administrator user named "admin".
 The password is set on first login with that user name.
 It is recommended to create an administrator with a different name, log in as that user and delete the originial admin.

+#### Docker-Compose

+`docker-compose.yaml` shows an example for a complete setup with a reverse proxy ([traefik](https://traefik.io/traefik/)) to access no-bling-blog on standard https:// port and obtain a letsencrypt-certificate automatically.
+Prepare as follows:

+* change the line "traefik.http.routers.nbb.rule=Host(`localhost`)" to your real public site name in place of localhost.

+* change the line "jwt_secret=you really should change this" tho something only you know.

+* Create a folder `nbb-data` in the same directory where docker-compose-yaml is, and copy the contents of the no-bling-blog data-directory there.

+ Then, run `docker-compose up -d`.
+Allow a minute or two to get the TLS Certificate and then browse to https://your-site.com.

 ## Localization